 A request can be made if the PIs and/or the HIs consider that the applicable procedure has not been correctly applied to the proposal.
 The evaluation review procedure is not meant to call into question the scientific judgement made by the peer review panel.
 It will look into procedural shortcomings and - in rare cases - into factual errors.

-The information letter provides a link for the cPI and/or the cHI to introduce the request.
-The letter will specify a deadline for the receipt of any such requests, which will be 30 days from the date of receiving the information letter.
-A formal notification is considered to have been accessed by the applicant 10 calendar days after sending, if not accessed before in the system20.
+The information letter for unsuccessful and reserve list applicants provides a link for the cPI and/or the cHI to introduce the request.
+The letter will specify a deadline for the receipt of any such requests, which will be 30 days from the date of receiving the information letter28.
+A formal notification is considered to have been accessed by the applicant 10 calendar days after sending, if not accessed before in the system29.